 Dear 54-year old self… Be nice to that cute young lady that your son has invited to dinner for you and Bill to meet.
 You’re going to fall in love with her too, and one day she’ll be joining your family.

 Dear 55-year old self… Enjoy your care-free summer visit with your parents.
-You never know when you’re going to lose someone you love dearly, and this will be your last extended visit with your dad before he goes to heaven.
+You never know when you’re going to lose someone you love dearly.

-Dear 56-year old self… Enjoy your Sunday afternoon phone conversations with your dad, and ask questions about your family history.
+Dear 56-year old self… Savor every minute of your Sunday afternoon phone conversations with your dad, and ask questions about your family history.
 Be grateful for that last week you got to spend with him, even though he was in the hospital.
 After he’s gone, be strong for your mom, and remember that she just lost the love of her life, and husband of 60 years.

 Dear 57-year old self… You’ve always wanted a daughter, and now you have the most amazingly sweet, beautiful, and smart daughter-in-law imaginable.
 Welcome her to your family with open arms, cherish her, and be the best mother-in-law you can possibly be.